nstuyvesant/baldr/README.md

 1. To run in production on Ubuntu 18.04, login to your server then type `sudo useradd baldr` to create a low-privileged user.

-2. Type `cd /home && git clone https://github.com/nstuyvesant/baldr.git`
+2. Type `cd /home && sudo git clone https://github.com/nstuyvesant/baldr.git`

 3. Type `sudo chown -R baldr:baldr /home/baldr`